 1. What we usually call “irrational”

-“Irrationality” usually means actions that go against a plan, basic logic or your own stated goals: impulsive purchases, overtrading, ignoring risk, endlessly postponing decisions.
+“Irrationality” usually means actions that go against a plan, basic logic or your own stated goals: impulsive purchases, overtrading, ignoring risk, or endlessly postponing decisions.

 If you see this as a character failure, all you get is shame and self‑sabotage.
-If you see it as data, you get a chance to see the pattern and change the decision environment.
+If you see it as data, you get a chance to notice the pattern and change the decision environment.

 Every action is the result of a combination of emotions, heuristics (quick rules) and context.
 The brain needs to simplify the world and make it predictable, so it:

-- searches for confirmation of old beliefs (confirmation bias);
+• searches for confirmation of old beliefs (confirmation bias);

 When you buy an asset “because everyone is buying” or ignore losses, this is not about being “stupid”.
 It shows which model of the world and safety is dominating right now.